.

 They give loud, yelping calls and are often heard before they are seen.

 Ecologically they are the South American counterpart of the Secretary Bird.
 They feed on insects, snakes, lizards, frogs, young birds, and rodents, with small amounts of plant food (including maize and beans).
 They often associate with grazing livestock, probably to take insects the animals disturb.
-When seriemas catch small reptiles, they beat the prey on the ground (Redford and Peters 1986) or throw it at a hard surface to extinguish life and also to break the bones.
-If the prey is too large to swallow whole, it will be ripped into smaller pieces with a sickle claw (pictured) by holding the prey in the beak and tearing it apart with the claw.
+When seriemas catch small reptiles, they beat the prey on the ground (Redford and Peters 1986) or throw it at a hard surface to break resistance and also the bones.
+If the prey is too large to swallow whole, it will be ripped into smaller pieces with a sickle claw reminiscent of those in deinonychosaurs like Velociraptor, and Troodon (pictured below) by holding the prey in the beak and tearing it apart with the claw.

 Reproduction